OPENDAP/hyrax-docker/README.md

 **NOTE:** _The environment variables are set to the left of the image name.
 The commandline switches occur AFTER the image name._

 ## Docker-Compose
 We provide several YAML files for docker-compose.
-All of the files are written to utilize a local.env file to load the environment variables described above.
-A template for this file may be found in ./local.env.org to configure your Hyrax instance.
+All of the files are written to load the file ./local.env in order to set the environment variables described above.
+A template for this file may be found in ./local.env.org, copy it to ./local.env and efit that to configure your Hyrax instance.

 ### hyrax.yml
 This builds and launches a composed Hyrax made up of a single **besd** and a single **olfs** container.
 Log directories for olfs, tomcat, and besd are mapped to ./logs